andrasq/node-qibl/README.md

 - `?` matches a single character in the string
 - `*` matches zero or more characters, not including `/` pathname separators *Note:* currently a `*` as the start of a pathname component also matches dot-files, but in the future this may be changed.
-Dot files can be explicitly matched with `.*`
+Dot files are normally explicitly matched with `.*`
 - `**` matches zero or more characters, including pathname separators
 - `[...]` matches the characters listed inside the brackets.
 Character ranges `a-z` are ok.
   *Note:* character lists are passed to the regex verbatim, without any escaping.
 Escaped `\]` and `\\`